bwarren2/objective_impeachment/PITCHME.md

 ##### July 25 Call

 On July 25, a call occurred between President Trump and the President of Ukraine, Zelensky.

-These are the key passages:
+Note:

+(Read slide)

 ---